Alabama Creepy December 23, 2022

 According to legend, if you walk along the wooded Hinds Road, you'll likely encounter a woman telling you she "sold her soul to the devil."
 This woman was a witch who lived in the woods, and her evil soul continues to frighten people today.

-How many of these urban legends were you already familiar with?
+How many of these Alabama urban legends were you already familiar with and which are brand new to you?
 What other urban legends would you add to this list?